MAJigsaw77/hxvlc/README.md

 > [!CAUTION]
 > These platforms needs be to compiled using [Lime](https://lime.openfl.org) targeting `cpp` in order to work.

+## Known issues

+* **Bitstream playback** isn't really suitable for use; sometimes it can glitch out, and it doesn't seem to work with libVLC media options.

 ## Instructions

 1. Install the library.